mustaphaibnel/ci-cd-node-app-calculator/README.md

 ## Jenkins CI/CD Pipeline Stages

-(Include the table from the previous template here)

-## Environment Variables and Parameters

-To successfully run this Jenkins pipeline, specific environment variables and parameters need to be defined.
-These are used throughout the pipeline to customize the build and deployment process.

-### Required Environment Variables:

-- `SCANNER_HOME`: Specifies the home directory of the Sonar scanner.
-- `MOCK_API_KEY` and `EXPECTED_API_KEY`: Used for API authentication during testing.
-- Additional environment variables for Elastic APM as discussed earlier, like `APM_SERVICE_NAME`, `APM_SECRET_TOKEN`, and `APM_SERVER_URL`.

-### Adjusting Pipeline Parameters:

-The pipeline includes several parameters that you may need to adjust according to your environment:

-- `GITHUB_URL`: URL of the GitHub repository.
-- `BRANCH`: The branch to deploy.
-- `PROJECT_NAME`, `DOCKER_USERNAME`, `DOCKER_IMAGE_NAME`: Used in the Dockerization stage.
-- `CONTAINER_PORT`, `HOST_PORT`: Port configurations.
-- `EMAIL_NOTIFICATION`: For sending build status emails.
-- `JENKINS_URL`, `SONARQUBE_DASHBOARD_URL`, `API_END_POINT_URL`: Relevant URLs for the Jenkins server, SonarQube dashboard, and the API endpoint.

-### Elastic APM Configuration:

-To enable Elastic APM monitoring, set the following environment variables:

-- `ELASTIC_APM_ACTIVE`: Set to `true` to activate Elastic APM.
-- `APM_SERVICE_NAME`: The name of your service.
-- `APM_SECRET_TOKEN`: Secret token for APM Server.
-- `APM_SERVER_URL`: URL of the APM Server.

-## GitHub Actions Integration

-To trigger this Jenkins pipeline through GitHub Actions, you need to set up a GitHub Actions workflow.
-The workflow should include steps to invoke the Jenkins pipeline whenever code is pushed to the specified branch or when a pull request is made.

-### Steps to Configure GitHub Actions:

-1. **Create a Workflow File**: In your GitHub repository, create a new file under `.github/workflows` (e.g., `jenkins-trigger.yml`).

-2. **Define Workflow Triggers**: Specify the events that will trigger the workflow, such as push or pull request.

-3. **Add Steps to Invoke Jenkins Pipeline**: Use `curl` or a similar tool to trigger a build on the Jenkins server.
-You'll need to provide the Jenkins URL and authentication credentials (if required).

-4. **Push the Workflow File**: Commit and push the workflow file to your repository.

-## How to Use the Calculator API

-(Include instructions on how to use the Calculator API, including available endpoints and example requests)

-## Jenkins CI/CD Pipeline Stages

 This section describes each stage of the Jenkins CI/CD pipeline for the project.

 <table>
 <thead>